 What if I'm not hungry in the morning?

-That’s common on keto—fat is very satiating.
-If you’re not hungry, you don’t have to force yourself to eat.
+That's common on keto, because fat is very satiating.
+If you're not hungry, you don't have to force yourself to eat.
 Listen to your body.

 Are oats keto-friendly?

-- A good keto breakfast is low in carbs, high in fat, and easy to make
+- A good keto breakfast is low in carbs (under 5-7g net carbs), high in fat, and easy to make

 - Eggs, butter, meat, avocado, and full-fat dairy are your go-to options

-- Meal prep can save you time and money
+- Meal prep (egg muffins, chia pudding) can save you time and money during busy weeks

-- Skipping breakfast (IF) is optional, not required
+- Skipping breakfast with intermittent fasting is optional on keto, not required